-REMINDER!
 The Department of Religious Studies is hiring an 1855 professorship in the position of Great Lakes Anishinaabe Knowledge, Spiritualities, and Cultural Practices.
-Applications closes: July 8, 2024, | Click Here for Full Job Description knowledge systems, and communal cultural practices in the context of colonialisms, resistance, resiliency, and sovereignty.
+We seek a scholar with a focus on Anishinaabe communities, and more broadly, Great Lakes Native American cultures.
+The scholar's areas of interest should include Anishinaabe worldviews, ceremony, knowledge systems, and communal cultural practices in the context of colonialisms, resistance, resiliency, and sovereignty.
 The specific area of focus is open with preference to knowledge of traditions of Anishinaabe communities, and more broadly, Native American communities.
 We are particularly interested in scholars whose work and teaching complement cross-university strengths in environmental practices, North American Indigenous Law, communal health and wellness, and social justice.
 In keeping with our land-grant mission, we seek a scholar engaged in public-facing conversations about how contemporary Native American knowledge, language, spiritualities, and culture can inform larger discussions around law, public policy, land stewardship, resource management, community health and wellbeing, Tribal governance, museum collections and archives, and environmental justice movements.